neogeny/TatSu/docs/syntax.rst

 If the text evaluates to a Python literal (with ``ast.literal_eval()``), that will be the returned value.
 Otherwise, string interpolation in the style of ``str.format()`` over the names in the current `AST`_ is applied for *constant* elements.
-Occurrences of the ``{`` character must be scaped to ``\{`` if they are not intended for interpolation.
+Occurrences of the ``{`` character must be escaped to ``\{`` if they are not intended for interpolation.
 A *constant* expression that hast type ``str`` is evaluated using: